maopl/TransOpt/docs/source/quickstart.rst

 Quick Start
 ======================

-TransOpt is a sophisticated system designed to facilitate transfer optimization services and experiments.
+TransOPT is a sophisticated system designed to facilitate transfer optimization services and experiments.
 It is composed of two parts: the agent and the web user interface.
 The agent is responsible for running the optimization algorithms and the web user interface is responsible for displaying the results and managing the experiments.

 Start the backend agent: